bdleon/SQLexercies1/Learn-SQL-master/README.md

+# Description
+I went ahead and followed along the video to go over concepts that i went over months ago to better understand sql and to solve problems.
+Below i copied over the database provided and solved the exercises provided

 # Learn SQL
 If you haven't already make sure you watch [this video](https://youtu.be/p3qvj9hO_Bo) which will teach you all the basics of SQL in 60 minutes.